isabella232/data-workbench.en-1/help/home/c-get-started/c-analysis-vis/c-wksts/c-exp-ms-excel.md

 ---
 description: Link to information about exporting workspaces to Microsoft Excel.
-seo-description: Link to information about exporting workspaces to Microsoft Excel.
-seo-title: Export to Microsoft Excel
 solution: Analytics
 title: Export to Microsoft Excel
 topic: Data workbench